fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 How many reads did we use?
 What is the assembly size?
 Broken in how many contigs?
-What is is the size of the graph?
+What is the size of the graph?
 How does it relate with the size of the assembly?
 How is the species proportion compared to the lower sequencing depth analysis?

 ## Step 3 - Contig binning